Marketplace Health Insurance

 In these states, ABA also must be covered in non-grandfathered small group and individual plans sold outside the Marketplace.

-ABA is not currently a covered benefit in Marketplace plans in Alabama, Florida, Georgia, Iowa, Kansas, Minnesota, Mississippi, North Carolina, Nebraska, Oklahoma, Pennsylvania, Rhode Island, South Carolina or South Dakota.
+ABA is not currently a covered benefit in Marketplace plans in Alabama, Florida, Iowa, Kansas, Minnesota, Mississippi, North Carolina, Nebraska, Oklahoma, Pennsylvania, Rhode Island, South Carolina or Virginia.

 Can I purchase health insurance for my child through the Marketplace?